 Cereus lanosus (F.Ritter) P.J.Braun

-Cereus lanosus is a shrubby cactus that grows grow up to 5 feet (1.5 m) tall.
-Stems are blue-green, semi-erect, cylindrical, and up to 2.8 inches (7 cm) in diameter.
-They have 5 to 7 ribs lined with rows of areoles with white wool.
-It has 10 to 14 orange spines per areole.
-They are up to 0.4 inches (1 cm) long and become gray as the plant ages.
-Flowers are white and from late spring to early fall.
+Cereus lanosus is a shrubby cactus with blue-green semi-erect stems with 5 to 7 ribs lined with rows of areoles with white wool.
+It grows up to 5 feet (1.5 m) tall.
+Stems are cylindrical and up to 2.8 inches (7 cm) in diameter.
+Each areole bears 10 to 14 orange spines that become gray as the plant ages.
+They are up to 0.4 inches (1 cm) long.
+Flowers are white and appear from late spring to early fall.

 The specific epithet "lanosus" derives from a Latin word meaning "wooly" and refers to the white wool of the areoles.